 The first test case features horizontally homogeneous convective boundary layer (CBL) with no mean wind.
-In this case, first and second order boundary-layer statistics are well captured in the child domain and are closely comparable to non-nested high-resolution reference statistics.
+In this case, first- and second-order boundary layer statistics are well captured in the child domain and are closely comparable to non-nested high-resolution reference statistics.
 Further, due to the local nature of turbulence production and the weak advection from parent into the child, the flow statistics show almost no dependence on the distance to the child boundaries.
-However, in case of several hours long averaging times we found that a nonphysical secondary circulation develops although the surface heating is homogeneous.
+However, in the case of averaging times that are several hours long, we found that a nonphysical secondary circulation develops despite the surface heating being homogeneous.
 We hypothesize that this secondary circulation is an inherent consequence of the spatially changing description of flow physics in the parent and child solutions.
-Even though we demonstrated this issue with a rather idealized setup using unrealistically long averaging time and such nonphysical circulation are probably minimized in less idealized simulations, e.g. with wind, a diurnal cycle and realistic terrain surfaces, we believe that this should be kept in mind when applying the nesting system to CBL-problems.
+Even though we demonstrated this issue with a rather idealized setup using an unrealistically long averaging time and these nonphysical circulations are probably minimized in less idealized simulations, e.g., those with wind, a diurnal cycle, or realistic terrain surfaces, we believe that this should be kept in mind when applying the nesting system to CBL problems.

 The second test case simulated neutrally stratified boundary layer flow over flat terrain.
-The nested simulations reveal that the flow solution within the child domain must undergo a development phase, as the flow solution adjusts to the higher resolution, before reaching equilibrium state again.
+The nested simulations reveal that the flow solution within the child domain must undergo a development phase, as the flow solution adjusts to the higher resolution before reaching equilibrium state again.
 The required development length depends on the grid-spacing ratio between parent and child.
-However, a purely shear-driven flow over a homogeneous flat terrain can be considered as an extreme scenario with respect to the development length of turbulence, while in cases with more complex surface geometry the flow adapts within shorter development distances.
-Beyond the development distance, the child solution for grid-spacing ratios of two and three agree well with the non-nested fine-reference solution, but in case of grid-spacing ratio of four the results clearly deviate from the fine-reference solution.
+However, a purely shear-driven flow over a homogeneous flat terrain can be considered an extreme scenario with respect to the development length of turbulence, while in cases with more complex surface geometry the flow adapts within shorter development distances.
+Beyond the development distance, the child solution for gridspacing ratios of 2 and 3 agree well with the non-nested finereference solution, but in cases with a grid-spacing ratio of 4 the results clearly deviate from the fine-reference solution.

-The third numerical experiment featured boundary layer flow (similar to second test case) over a smooth three-dimensional hill.
+The third numerical experiment featured boundary layer flow (similar to second test case) over a smooth threedimensional hill.
 This test case also exploits wind tunnel measurements to strengthen the nesting model evaluation.
-In this case, the flow statistics in the windward and the leeward part of the hill are almost the same as in a fine-reference simulation and agree well with wind-tunnel observations presented in Ishihara et al. (1999).
+In this case, the flow statistics in the windward and the leeward part of the hill are almost the same as in a fine-reference simulation and agree well with wind tunnel observations presented in Ishihara et al. (1999).

 The final test case examines a flow system where a fully developed boundary layer flow becomes incident with a staggered arrangement of cube-shaped obstacles.
 This flow scenario closely resembles an obstacle-resolving urban boundary layer flow situation.
-The case revealed that in two-way coupled simulations, the anterpolated child solution introduces discrepancies within the parent domain which is manifested as elevated pressure drag within the anterpolated zone.
-This complication is remedied by introducing canopy-restricted anterpolation approach, where anterpolation is omitted within the obstacle canopy.
-By computing comparison metrics, root-normalized mean square difference and fractional bias, to quantify the difference between the fine reference and the nested solutions, the canopy-restricted two-way coupling is shown to be the best coupling strategy for obstacle-resolving LES studies.
+The case revealed that in two-way coupled simulations, the anterpolated child solution introduces discrepancies within the parent domain, which manifest as elevated pressure drag within the anterpolated zone.
+This complication is remedied by introducing a canopy-restricted anterpolation approach where anterpolation is omitted within the obstacle canopy.
+By computing comparison metrics, root-normalized-mean-square difference, and fractional bias to quantify the difference between the fine-reference and nested solutions, the canopyrestricted two-way coupling is shown to be the best coupling strategy for obstacle-resolving LES studies.